|

 but he still felt some embarrassment at the fact that his younger brother

 could beat him handily at nearly any athletic event.
-It was because of
+It was because

 this that he continued to race Race, although Brent knew perfectly well